alibaba/flutter_boost/README.md

 <a name="bf647454"></a>

 # Prerequisites
-You need to add Flutter to your project before moving on.
+You need to add Flutter to your project before moving on.The version of the flutter SDK requires v1.5.4-hotfixes, or it will compile error.

 # Getting Started